Value Proposition Canvas – Definition, Example & Template

 Better yet, these people are not Louis’ target customers,

-so why does Louis care that they buy counterfeits?
+so why does Louis care that they buy fakes?

 Because it detracts from the exclusivity of the brand.